strongloop/strong-mq/README.md

 ### push.close(function callback(err))

-Callsback with null, an `Error` object on failure.
+Callsback with null, or an `Error` object on failure.

 ### connection.pullQueue(function callback(err))

 Returns a queue for pulling work items.

-Callsback with null on success, an `Error` object on failure.
+Callsback with null on success, or an `Error` object on failure.

 ### pull.subscribe(function callback(err, msg))